HuieL/TrajED/README.md

 pip install pcst_fast
 ```
 ## Data Preprocessing
-Since extracting labels and explanations is expensive, we provide an example dataset from GeoLife that has been data preprocessed and extracted with large language model supervision.
+Since extracting labels and explanations is expensive, we provide prepprocessed dataset GeoLife.
+There are file size limit, other dataset can be constructed with prompts provided.

 ```
 # generate data_info.pkl that records features and LLMs' supervison.